 Citalopram may also be taken in cases of panic attacks sometimes, but for the most part it is taken in depression.

-CBD oil, or Cannabidiol Oil is a natural remedy for various things and it is in parts coconut or other natural oils mixed with oil extracted from cannabis plants, and it may be taken in different ways, like inhalation or orally.
+CBD oil, or Cannabidiol Oil is a natural remedy for various things and it is in parts coconut or other natural oils mixed with oil extracted from cannabis plants, and it may be taken in different ways, like inhalation or through the mouth.

 Many people have maintained that CBD oil helps with depression and anxiety conditions, and that it is a better substitute for antidepressants as it does not cause any of the side effects.